secira/TargetCapital/email_setup_guide.md

 5. Check your email and verify the sender

 ### 4. Update Environment Variables
-tCapital.biz says: Add to your environment secrets:
+targetcapital.in says: Add to your environment secrets:
 ```
 SENDGRID_API_KEY=your_sendgrid_api_key_here
 ```